 Although academic performance was a factor in winning, it definitely wasn’t the only one.
-The awards recognise drive and ambition in candidates, shown through extra-curricular activities and life experiences.
-I’ve tried to maximise my experience while at university through part-time work, marketing internships, military service with the RAF – and last summer as a Saltire Scholar I interned with Barclays Wealth & Investment Management in New York for two months.
+The Awards recognise drive and ambition in candidates, shown through extracurricular activities and life experiences.
+I’ve tried to maximise my experience while at university through part-time work, marketing internships and military service with the RAF – and last summer as a Saltire Scholar I interned with Barclays Wealth & Investment Management in New York for two months.
 I’ve not had any of these opportunities handed on a plate to me, and I’ve had to work for them, but I’m very grateful towards organisations like the Saltire Foundation for working so hard to offer these amazing opportunities.

 Attending the grand final in Canary Wharf, London, was absolutely fantastic!
 Sir Trevor McDonald hosted the Awards and it really was an honour to accept the award from such a distinguished public figure.
 His speech about the trajectory of his own career and the merits of hard work and determination really resonated with everyone in the room.
 The whole episode will definitely stick with me forever.
 The event was very well organised – the food and drink was really impressive – and I’m very grateful I was able to share it with all of the fellow finalists and CGI staff on our table.
 It really was a fantastic day.

 The whole experience has undoubtedly been worth it and I’m glad I went for it.
 The benefit of being able to put the accolade on my CV is great and time will tell what kinds of doors that opens.
 On a personal level it was great to be recognised for the work I’ve put in over the last few years to make it happen.

 AVP, marketing manager at Barclays.